 |15||Web API||Extension of AI enrichment pipeline by making a HTTP call to custom web API.|

-AI enrichment is a capability Azure Cognitive search indexing which can be used to extract text from images, blobs or any other unstructured data.
+AI enrichment is a capability Azure AI Search indexing which can be used to extract text from images, blobs or any other unstructured data.
 The enrichment store makes a data more searchable in an index or in a knowledge store.
 It passed through the following pipeline:

 A knowledge store collects the information about how the data is connected internally and is projected in form of Table Storage (tables), or Blob Storage (JSON objects, and images extracted from documents called files).
 This representation can now be used to create a data visualization in a tool like PowerBI with say, Power Query.
 It can generate relationships within and across different projection types.
 Any tool or process that can connect to Azure Storage like PowerBI, Azure Storage Explorer, or Azure Data Factory can now consume the contents of this knowledge store.
 Also, this can be accessed through a REST API.
 Pretty cool, right!

 |Free version is limited and modeled for Commercial use.||Free and open source standalone software.
 (Need to pay for Elastic cloud)|

 |Supported in large number of devices.||Supported in a smaller number of devices than Azure Search.|

 |All shown features of Elasticsearch along with cognitive (AI) search capabilities.||Features like full-text search, auto-complete, geo-search, bucket-aggregation for faceted navigation, and relevance.|

 While developing a search functionality, it is essential to have the right team and understand how to manage them.
 Expertise, experience and our company's history of success is crucial in making a project successful.
 Delay in projects not only reduces the competitive edge of companies, but can also result in massive layoffs.
 We, at Cazton, work with you ensure you are successful both as an individual by rising higher in your career and as a company by staying innovative and ahead of the competition.